Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Abstract

 \section{Abstract}

-We develop a model predictive control (MPC) policy for station-keeping (SK) on a Near-Rectilinear Halo Orbit (NRHO).
-The proposed policy achieves full-state tracking of a reference NRHO via a two-maneuver control horizon placed one revolution apart.
-Our method abides by the typical mission requirement that at most one maneuver is used for SK during each NRHO revolution.
-Simultaneously, the policy has sufficient controllability for full-state tracking, making it immune to phase deviation issues in the along-track direction of the reference NRHO, a common drawback of existing SK methods with a single maneuver per revolution.
-We report numerical simulations with a navigation filter to demonstrate the MPC's performance with output feedback.
-Our approach successfully maintains the spacecraft's motion in the vicinity of the reference in both space and phase, with tighter tracking than state-of-the-art SK methods and comparable delta-V performance.
+We develop a model predictive control (MPC) policy for station keeping on a Near-Rectilinear Halo Orbit (NRHO).
+The proposed policy achieves full-state tracking of a reference NRHO via a multiple-maneuver control horizon, each spaced one revolution apart to abide by typical mission operation requirements. \review{We prove that the proposed policy is recursively feasible, and perform numerical} evaluation in an output-feedback setting by incorporating a navigation filter and realistic operational uncertainties, where the proposed MPC is compared against the state-of-the-art station-keeping algorithm adopted for the Gateway. \review{Our approach successfully maintains the spacecraft in the vicinity of the reference NRHO at a similar cumulative cost as existing station keeping methods without encountering phase deviation issues, a common drawback of existing methods with one maneuver per revolution.}